Shicheng Yinchen Tea

 Basic Introduction to Yinchen Tea

 Shicheng Yinchen Tea is harvested from the towering mountains of Shicheng County, the source of the Gan River.
 It is made by blending Yinchen herbs native to Shicheng with other wild herbs like lightheaded bamboo leaves, honeysuckle, yellow-wort, and prunella, processed using traditional methods.
 This preserves the unique aroma of the herbs while providing a natural experience.
-It also possesses -protecting, -stimulating, heat-clearing, and fire-draining properties, making it an excellent herbal tea for everyday consumption.
+It also possesses -protecting, bile-stimulating, heat-clearing, and fire-draining properties, making it an excellent herbal tea for everyday consumption.

 Nutritional Value

 The main ingredient is Yinchen, which has a complete inhibitory effect on human tubercle bacilli and a certain inhibitory effect on some skin fungi.
-It is effective in reducing fever, dampness, and liver bile, lowering blood pressure, and treating jaundice due to dampness and heat, hepatitis with jaundice, chest pain, , gallstones, hypertension, irritability, insomnia, dizziness, and blurred vision.
+It is effective in reducing fever, dampness, and liver bile, lowering blood pressure, and treating due to dampness and heat, hepatitis with jaundice, chest pain, cholecystitis, gallstones, hypertension, irritability, insomnia, dizziness, and blurred vision.

 Product Features